 - While it may be helpful for you to guide and support your student through these situations, they must be given the opportunity to grow and follow their own course of action.

-If you have concerns or questions about residence hall living, please contact the Office of Residence Life at 216.397.4408 or email@example.com.
+If you have concerns or questions, please contact the Office of Residence Life at 216.397.4408 or email@example.com.

 For further information please review the services described in the following links: